O1ahmad/ansible-role-geth/README.md

 #### Config

-Configuration of the `geth` client can be expressed in [TOML](https://github.com/toml-lang/toml), a minimal markup language used as an alternative to passing command-line flags at runtime.
+Configuration of the `geth` client can be expressed in a config file written in [TOML](https://github.com/toml-lang/toml), a minimal markup language, used as an alternative to passing command-line flags at runtime.
 To get an idea how the config should look you can use the `geth dumpconfig` subcommand to export a client's existing configuration.

 _The following variables can be customized to manage the location and content of this TOML configuration:_